 In the ambiguity treatment, simple lotteries are also formed by an urn, but this urn is composed of two hundred balls.
 One hundred balls have a value between 1 and 100, whereas the value of the other hundred balls is unknown to both the experimenter and the participant.
 Each of these unknown values can be a number between 1 and 100.
-The value of these 100 balls is assigned at the beginning of the experiment using the algorithm developed by Stecher et al. $(2011)^6$.
+The value of these 100 balls is assigned at the beginning of the experiment using the algorithm developed by Stecher et al. (2011)5.
 This algorithm is designed to generate distributions with no finite moments.
-This approach, in conjuction with the fact that the experimenter cannot observe the content of the urn until the end of experiment, prevents ambiguity being understood by participants as the experimenter being more knowledgeable about the distribution than themselves (Fox, Tversky, 1995), as past observations of the distribution are not informative about future ones.Neither the experiment7.
+This approach, in conjuction with the fact that the experimenter cannot observe the content of the urn until the end of experiment, prevents ambiguity being understood by participants as the experimenter being more knowledgeable about the distribution than themselves (Fox, Tversky, 1995), as past observations of the distribution are not informative about future ones.
+Neither the experimenter nor the participant learns about the content of the urn until the end of the experiment6.